 Prognosis & Relevant Factors

-Fair to good with early diagnosis and treatment, adequate rest and rehabilitation.
+For horses that injury the ALDDFT, the prognosis is fair to good with early diagnosis and treatment, and adequate rest and rehabilitation.
 With injuries of this type, re-injury is always a possibility.

 I Might ObserveRelated Observations